Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [ ] undefined
 - [ ] NaN
 - [ ] Nothing--this is not proper JavaScript syntax and will throw an error.

+#### Q85.
+What is the difference between the map() and the forEach() methods on the Array prototype?

+- [ ] There is no difference.
+- [ ] The forEach() method returns a single output value, wheras the map() method performs operation on each value in the array.
+- [x] The map() methods returns a new array with a transformation applied on each item in the original array, wheras the forEach() method iterates through an array with noreturn value.
+- [ ] The forEach() methods returns a new array with a transformation applied on each item in the original array, wheras the map() method iterates through an array with noreturn value.